department-of-veterans-affairs/developer-portal/README.md

 # Developer Portal

-The Developer Portal is the documentation and help portal for the VA API Platform.
+Te Developer Portal is the documentation and help portal for the VA API Platform.
 The repo hosts the code base that the website it built on.

 ## Getting Started